Home

 On the Wrong Side of Environmental History

 Who is responsible for the annihilation of our last big trees?
-A main culprit is Weyerhaeuser, the American tree cutting corporation and one of the world's principal destroyers of ancient forests.
-Weyerhaeuser acquired MacMillan Bloedel, Canada's largest logging corporation, in 1999 for US$ 2.45 billion, thus getting control over 31 million acres of Canadian forestlands, including three million acres in British Columbia (BC).
-The corporation has a well documented record of voracious deforestation.
-See George Draffan (Endgame): Weyerhaeuser Profile.
-In BC, where government policies serve the logging industry, Weyerhaeuser's consolidation of power has been a disaster for the old growth forests and big trees which end up in massive log dumps (right).
-See Ingmar Lee (CounterPunch): Compromise with a Chainsaw.
+A main culprit is Weyerhaeuser, the voracious American tree cutting corp and one of the world's principal destroyers of ancient forests.
+In 1999 Weyerhaeuser acquired MacMillan Bloedel, Canada's largest logging corp, for US$ 2.45 billion, thus getting control over 31 million acres of Canadian forestlands, including three million acres in British Columbia (BC).
+In BC, where government policies serve the logging industry, Weyerhaeuser's consolidation of power was a disaster for the already vanishing old growth forests.
+A Weyerhaeuser log dump in the Upper Walbran Forest on Vancouver Island is filled with the corpses of irreplaceable big trees (right).
+A similar rampage by Weyerhaeuser on Haida Gwaii caused the Haida Nation to revolt in 2004.

 Photo: Karen Wonders